mysteryhunt/puzzle-www/src/aquarium/index.md

 The hunt began in 2012.
 From 2012 to 2019, the huntrunners were students associated with Safety Third, a wing in Next House.
 Since 2021, the MIT Mystery Hunt / Puzzle Club writes and runs the Aquarium Puzzle Hunt.

 Are you an MIT student interested in helping with the hunt?
 We'd always appreciate more help!
-Check out the [Puzzle Club page](/puzzleclub.html) for more info on joining Puzzle Club.
+Reach out to us at puzzle-club-exec@mit.edu for info on joining.

 ### Archive